magnusrodseth/disaster-tweets/assignment-2/README.md

 Bagging (Bootstrap Aggregating): For each tree, a random sample of the data is drawn with replacement, creating diverse sets of training data.
 This process introduces variability among the trees, ensuring individual trees are trained on slightly different versions of the data.
 Feature Randomness: During tree construction, instead of considering all features for a split, a random subset of features is chosen.
 This adds another layer of randomness and reduces the correlation between individual trees.

-Similarly to the reason we chose Word2Vec, we chose Random Forest because it is a simple and intuitive approach compared to other ensemble methods like XGBoost or neural networks.
+Similarly to the reason we chose Word2Vec, we chose Random Forest because it is a simple and intuitive approach compared to other ensemble methods like XGBoost,  or neural networks.

 ### Side note about transformer models
 We heavily considered using BERT for the whole pipeline.
 This would probably result in very good scores using BERTs transfer learning structure.
 However, we found the transformer architecture and attention mechanism very complex to understand.
-Altough it is easy to implement a solution applying a small BERT model in code, we would not be able to understand how it works.
+Although it is easy to implement a solution applying a small BERT model in code, we would not be able to understand how it works.

 Another approach is to use a LLM like gpt-3.
 This would result in even better scores, but the same problem as with BERT applies.
 We would not be able to understand how it works.
-Using a LLM would also be very expensive, as we would have to pay for the API.
+Using a LLM would also be very expensive in terms of computational power, and may be overkill for this task.

 ### Pipeline Design